DeborahK/Angular-GettingStarted/README.md

 `APM-Final-Updated`: The completed files.
 (Updated for <i>Angular version 4</i>)

+`APM-CLI-Start`: The starter files set up for use with the Angular CLI.
+NOTE: If you use these files to code along with the course they will **NOT** match the course setup files and will **NOT** match some of the hands-on exercises.

 See the `README.md` file under each folder for details on installing and running the application.

 If you have any problems installing or running this code, please see the ["Angular 2: Getting Started Problem Solver"](http://blogs.msmvps.com/deborahk/angular-2-getting-started-problem-solver/)